contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/03_publish/01_invocation.md

 This feature is disabled by default.
 If you want to specify how long GET responses should be cached by our HTTP client and the APISpark server-side cache, select the **Enabled** checkbox and specify the time in minutes, hours, days or months.

+You will need to redeploy your API once you have configured your cache in order for your modifications to be saved.

 ![response caching](images/response-caching.jpg "response caching")

 # HTTP response codes